We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 15. Glossy Abelia (Abelia x grandiflora ‘Kaleidoscope’)

 A deciduous shrub known for its color, ‘Kaleidoscope’ glossy abelia offers vibrant foliage that’s only enhanced by full sun exposure.
-Part of the honeysuckle family, the glossy abelia has a rounded, spreading shape and produces white/pink bell-shaped flowers that bloom May to September, adding even more color to the shrub.
-Think twice before pruning it into a more structured shape, as these shrubs tend to look more attractive when they look a little wild.
+Part of the honeysuckle family, the glossy abelia has a rounded, spreading shape and produces white/pink bell-shaped flowers that bloom from May to September, adding even more color to the shrub.
+Think twice before pruning it into a more structured shape, as these shrubs tend to look more attractive when they look a little wild and disheveled.

 Give the glossy abelia moist, organically rich and well-drained soil to help it thrive—it will do best in zones 5 to 9.
-Expect these compact and dense shrubs to grow 2 to 4 feet tall unless you’re in the South, where the glossy abelia stays somewhat evergreen and reaches heights of up to 6 feet.
+Expect these dense, dwarf shrubs for full sun to grow 2 to 4 feet tall unless you’re in the South, where the glossy abelia stays somewhat evergreen and reaches heights of up to 6 feet.

 16. Oakleaf Hydrangea (H. quercifolia)